AdeuxX/DragNDropQuizzPCF/README.md

 ## Conclusion

 The DragNDropQuizzPCF component provides a powerful and flexible way to create interactive quizzes in PowerApps.
 With its customization options and responsive design, it enhances power apps developers engagement and learning experiences.
-For further assistance, please refer to the documentation or reach out to the support team.
+For further assistance, please refer to the documentation.